cltxvz/jobTracker/README.md

 # **💼 JobTracker**

-*"Your all-in-one tool to search, track, and manage your job applications efficiently!""*
+*"Your all-in-one tool to search, track, and manage your job applications efficiently!"*

 ---